 A storage permit shall be issued for an existing underground storage tank at such time as the owner submits the following information: size, type, age and location of tank, fuel or chemical stored therein, evidence of date of purchase and installation and a sketch map showing the location of each tank.
 Such information shall be submitted with an application for a storage permit.
 In the event that information as to the date of purchase or installation is not available, the Board of Health and the Fire Chief may order the tank to be tested as described below prior to the issuance of a storage permit.

-If a license is required, a certification of registration may be applied for at the Board of Selectmen, which has licensing authority according to the state.
+If a license is required, a certification of registration may be applied for at the Select Board, which has licensing authority according to the state.
 Certificates must be renewed annually for as long as the underground storage tank is in use.

 No underground storage tank for the purpose of storing liquid chemicals or solutions shall be installed nor shall any liquid chemicals or solutions be placed in an underground storage tank by an individual, corporation or other legal entity except by installation and storage permits authorized by the Board of Health and the Fire Chief.
 Liquid, and/or solid/gas chemicals and solutions are defined as any petroleum product or distillate which is not fuel, fuel oil, diesel fuel, gasoline or other hazardous materials.
 Such installation or storage must comply with all requirements listed above and with any other conditions deemed necessary by the Board of Health and Fire Chief to protect the groundwater and water supply.

 While it would cause undue hardship to require that owners of existing underground tanks comply with all the above regulations for installation of new tanks, it is nevertheless imperative to verify that existing tanks are safe and pose no hazard to subsurface and surface water supply.
 Therefore, the following regulations apply to all existing underground storage tanks in Groton: